Folsom Invisalign – Clear Braces In Folsom and El Dorado Hills

 - Crossbite – Some upper teeth are aligned inside the bottom teeth instead of outside.
 This is most noticeable when you close your mouth.

 For those that are good candidates, Invisalign can gently and gradually shift your teeth so that they’re properly aligned and spaced in your mouth.
 Adults are also more likely to have Invisalign than teenagers, because they tend to be more disciplined about wearing and caring for their aligners and their teeth are finished growing in.

 Contact Esthetic Reflections for Invisalign in Folsom, El Dorado Hills, and Sacramento

-Dr. Chen and Dr. Skelton are both experts in Invisalign, and have been providing Invisalign braces to the Greater Sacramento area for many years.
+Drs.
+Skelton, Chen and Bernadett are experts in Invisalign, and have been providing Invisalign braces to the Greater Sacramento area for many years.
 For more information about Invisalign or to schedule a consultation, please call our Folsom office at Esthetic Reflections in Dentistry Phone Number 916-983-6051.
 We’d love to hear from you!

 FAQs About Invisalign